MadManRises/Madgine/docs/core/pluginsystem.md

 \page Pluginsystem Plugins & Unique Components

-\subpage FirstUniqueComponent
-\subpage PluginManagerManual

 # Plugins & Unique Components

 Plugins are one of the core features that the whole framework is built around.
-They are located in the [Modules][] library.
 Unique Components are a concept that is integrated with the classic notion of plugins to extend their functionality even more and making them easier to use.

 ## Plugins